photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ```

 Now open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.
 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
 You may change it on the [account settings page](../user-guide/settings/account.md).
 Enabling [public mode](config-options.md) will disable authentication.

 !!! hint ""
-    If you can't connect, try starting the app container without `-d`: `docker-compose up photoprism`.
+    If you can't connect, try starting the app without `-d`: `docker-compose up photoprism`.
     This keeps it in the foreground and shows log messages for troubleshooting.
 You're welcome to ask
     for help in our [community chat](https://gitter.im/browseyourlife/community).
     Should the server already be running, or you see no errors, you may have started it